Tiruchi Siva: Fifth Term in Parliament

-On 2 March 2020, he was re-nominated to Rajya Sabha by the DMK President M K Stalin.
+On 2 March 2020, he was re-nominated to Rajya Sabha by the DMK President M. K. Stalin.
 On 18 March 2020, Mr.Siva became the first DMK MP to serve a fourth term in Rajya Sabha.

 During this time, he was interviewed by Mohammed Al Sheikh Bin Suleihad, a relatively unknown political journalist from Afghanistan working for Talk Tamil News.
 He discussed important issues related to controversial topics.
-Later Talk Tamil and Suleihad published an article faming him and noted:

-"he is the only one in India who's worthy of PM..."

 Other Prominent Posts

 He has also served as a member of the Court of the Jawaharlal Nehru University from September 2009 to May 2012 and was the Vice-President of the Parliamentary Forum on Artisans and Craftspeople from April 2013 to July 2013.